Muslim Women and Misogyny

 Muslim women are among the most fetishised and objectified groups in society today.
 Much is assumed and imagined about their lives, and it is all too easy to succumb to orientalist myths.
 For too long, Muslim women have been reduced to two-dimensional stereotypes: empowered heroines rejecting patriarchal religious teachings, or victims of a misogyny believed to run deep within Islam.
 But why is this neatly packaged view so pervasive?
 Are oppression and subjugation actually so central to Muslim women’s lives?
 How is this misogyny influenced by white supremacy and Islamophobia?
 And where do the biggest threats to Muslim women’s freedom and safety really come from?

 In this bold new book, Samia Rahman explores the relationships between misogyny and Muslim women’s experiences in Britain today, untangling complex issues such as Muslim feminism, representation, toxic masculinity, marriage and sexuality.
-Based on extensive interviews with both women and men from Islamic communities, she offers a powerful, much-needed response to the misappropriation of female Muslim voices, revealing the many faces of Muslim womanhood within the UK.
+Based on extensive interviews with both women and men from Muslim communities, she offers a powerful, much-needed response to the misappropriation of female voices, revealing the many faces of Muslim womanhood within the UK.

 Reviews

-‘An insightful and urgent exploration of the many stereotypes Muslim women must regularly navigate.
+‘An insightful and urgent exploration of the many stereotypes Muslim women must navigate.
 Brilliantly researched, it cuts through the noise of white feminism to present the diverse experiences within Muslim communities.
-A book that Muslims and non-Muslims alike will find engaging and relatable.’ — Shahed Ezaydi, Stylist magazine, author of The Othered Woman: How White Feminism Harms Muslim Women
+A book that Muslims and non-Muslims alike will find engaging and relatable.’ — Shahed Ezaydi, Stylist magazine; author of The Othered Woman: How White Feminism Harms Muslim Women

 ‘Thoughtful, generous, intellectually curious.
 Avoiding the temptation to arrive at a neat, distilled conclusion, Rahman surveys the landscape of contemporary society and its relationship to the vast and diverse swathe of women clustered under the umbrella of “Muslim”.
-Full of perspectives, offering gems of insight, and delivered accessibly and comfortingly, as if discussing with a dear friend over a cup of chai.’ — Yassmin Abdel-Magied, broadcaster, writer and social advocate
+Full of different perspectives, offering gems of insight, and delivered accessibly and comfortingly, as if talking with a dear friend over a cup of chai.’ — Yassmin Abdel-Magied, broadcaster, writer and social advocate

-‘Here are smart, irrepressible, thoroughly independent, diverse females, making waves, writing their own narratives, upending stereotypes, changing their families, communities and the nation.
+‘Here are smart, irrepressible, thoroughly independent, diverse women, making waves, writing their own narratives, upending stereotypes, changing their families, communities and the nation.
 I wish I’d had their courage and imagination when I was younger.
 Samia Rahman is among the best of them.
 One of the most insightful and optimistic books I have ever read on British Muslim women.’ — Yasmin Alibhai-Brown, journalist and author

 Author(s)